Chin theater

 The Chin Theater is one of the theaters of the Myanmar civil war (2021–present), with resistance forces fighting against the Tatmadaw military junta in Chin State, western Myanmar.

 Background

 Chin State is the least-developed region of Myanmar, located in the far west of the country, bordering India.
+It is home to the Chin peoples, a predominately Christian ethnic group.

 Paletwa, situated in southern Chin State, has experienced conflict earlier than other towns in the region.
 Since 2019, the Arakan Army (AA) has engaged in multiple armed clashes with the Myanmar military, as part of the Conflict in Rakhine State (2016–present).
 During the conflict, the military imposed an internet shutdown in Paletwa, which has remained in effect since then.

 Prelude

 After the 2021 Myanmar coup d'état, people from Chin State were particularly active in anti-coup protests.
 Days after the beginning of the 2021 Kalay clashes on 28 March 2021, resistance groups in Chin State formed the Chinland Defense Forces on 4 April 2021 to defend civilians from the Tatmadaw's violent crackdowns against protestors.
 Similarly, the Chin National Organization (CNO), along with its armed wing, the Chin National Defense Force (CNDF), was established on 13 April 2021.